 If you are a lover of history or beautiful architecture, then there is one southern Arkansas town that you can’t pass through.
 This town is full of splendor, beauty, and a little hot water.
-Hot Springs, Arkansas is home to a place frequented by many famed gangsters, baseball players, politicians and businessmen from the early 1900s.
-Back then it’s popularity rivaled that of today’s Las Vegas, where the latest techniques in self-rejuvenation, liqueur, and a little gambling were around every corner.
+Hot Springs, Arkansas, is home to a place frequented by many famed gangsters, baseball players, politicians and businessmen from the early 1900s.
+Back then, its popularity rivaled today’s Las Vegas, where the latest techniques in self-rejuvenation, liqueur, and a little gambling were around every corner.
 Today, this era’s history and prestige are kept alive down a Magnolia-lined street that locals refer to as Bathhouse Row.
 Many tenants have taken to recreating these marvels or upping the ante on a unique business venture.
 Bathhouse Row is the perfect place to spend a sunny afternoon strolling along and enjoying the amenities that these bathhouses provide.

 Today, you will find six of the eight bathhouses still operational in some form or another.
 These majestic buildings provide an escape into the past during a day of relaxation.
-After spending my own spa day down Bathhouse Row, I’ve created this list of six stops to beat the heat on Bathhouse Row this summer.
+After spending my spa day down Bathhouse Row, I’ve created this list of six stops to beat the heat on Bathhouse Row this summer.

 Just past the vacant Maurice and Hale Bathhouses lies the smallest of the eight bathhouses.
 Superior Baths opened in 1916 with a limited offering of three services.

 Today, Superior has been transformed into Superior Bathhouse Brewery.
-You can enter its tap room and experience the only beer made from thermal mineral waters.
-The table lined windows of the Bath’s sunroom provide an excellent opportunity to relax after a long day of touring and do a little people watching while enjoying a few refreshments.
+You can enter its taproom and experience the only beer made from thermal mineral waters.
+The table-lined windows of the Bath’s sunroom provide an excellent opportunity to relax after a long day of touring and do a little people watching while enjoying a few refreshments.
 What a great way to end a tour down Bathhouse Row!

 If you find yourself needing a quick day trip or a weekend getaway, Bathhouse Row is a perfect spot.
 You can easily spend an entire day strolling around, enjoying a relaxing spa day, or testing out the local brews.
 Bathhouse Row is located by several restaurants and hotels which makes it easy to navigate.
 Let historic Bathhouse Row be a stop on your summer list this year.